nutanix/terraform-provider-nutanix/website/docs/d/virtual_machines.html.markdown

 The nic_list attribute supports the following:

 * `nic_type`: - The type of this NIC.
 Defaults to NORMAL_NIC.
-(Options : NORMAL_NIC , DIRECT_NIC , NETWORK_FUNCTION_NIC)
+(Options : NORMAL_NIC , DIRECT_NIC , NETWORK_FUNCTION_NIC).
- .
-* `UUID`: - The NIC's UUID, which is used to uniquely identify this particular NIC.
+* `uuid`: - The NIC's UUID, which is used to uniquely identify this particular NIC.
 This UUID may be used to refer to the NIC outside the context of the particular VM it is attached to.

-* `floating_ip`: -
+* `floating_ip`: -  The Floating IP associated with the vnic.
 * `model`: - The model of this NIC.
 (Options : VIRTIO , E1000).
 * `network_function_nic_type`: - The type of this Network function NIC.
 Defaults to INGRESS.
 (Options : INGRESS , EGRESS , TAP).
 * `mac_address`: - The MAC address for the adapter.